copy/v86/docs/networking.md

 > The WISP protocol only supports UDP and TCP client sockets in the v86 guest, any server sockets listening in the guest are not supported.

 > [!NOTE]
 > This WISP implementation does not support UDP, only TCP.
+Once UDP is added, regular DNS over UDP will become the default (instead of DoH), and the builtin NTP and UDP-Echo servers will be removed.

 ### The `fetch` backend